SarmadBashir/issue_assignment/README.md

 ### GitHub issue assignment

 This repo contains the pipeline to assign github issues to their respective labels through fine-tuned BERT model.
 The model is pushed at: https://huggingface.co/SarmadBashir/Issue_Assignment.
-The developed pipeline will download the model once to make the predictions.
+The developed pipeline will download the model once, in order to make the predictions.

 ### How to run?